Victoria-Samboco/Science-Comunication-material/README.md

 # Science-Comunication-material
-Welcome to our repository dedicated to the art of science communication.
-Here, you can find some information about regarding sicence comunication, wheather in format of slides pesentations, scientific articles, and visual aids.
-Most of the material here were prepared by me.
+Welcome to my science communication repository.
+Here, you can find some information regarding science communication, whether in slide presentations, scientific articles, or visual aids.
+Most of the material here was prepared by me.
+Enjoy:)